VaishnaviGagare/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
-Web app to predict stock price using RNN-LSTM model and python streamlit.
+Web app to predict stock price using LSTM model and python streamlit.